BLCM/bl3mods/Aaron0000/Balands/README.md

 COV REGULAR GUNS
 ----------------
-Chucka (spews stuff out, hits five times per second, low range) - No change.
+Chucka - No change.

-Zooka (mortar launcher, extra melee damage) - No change.
+Zooka - No change.

-Shredda (sawblade launcher, deals twice the damage on the card for some reason) - No change.
+Shredda - No change.

-Bombbanayshun (basically a worse Zooka) - Projectile count increased by 3, accuracy reduced by 100%, splash radius reduced by 50%, and ammo cost increased by 1.
+Bombbanayshun - Projectile count increased by 3, accuracy reduced by 100%, splash radius reduced by 50%, and ammo cost increased by 1.

  ┗----Rationale: Before these changes, it really was basically just a worse Zooka.
 The changes that have been made give it more of an identity to distinguish itself from other COV heavy weapons.

-Holey-Man (high fire rate, has to build up) - No change.
+Holey-Man - No change.

-Preecher (extra melee damage) - No change.
+Preecher - No change.

-Splainer (higher damage, lower fire rate) - No change.
+Splainer - No change.

-Blastphemy (impacts for 10% of damage, then explodes for card damage) - Increased damage by 150% and projectile speed by 50%.
+Blastphemy - Increased damage by 150% and projectile speed by 50%.

-Ratatater (high fire rate, has to build up, extra melee) - No change.
+Ratatater - No change.

-BizZurker (high heat tolerance) - No change.
+BizZurker - No change.

-Purferator (high damage, lower fire rate) - No change.
+Purferator - No change.

-Wizzperer (double the card damage, builds up to triple the initial damage) - No change.
+Wizzperer - No change.

 DAHL LEGENDARY GUNS